Ecological offsetting

-Through ecological compensation, adverse impacts on biodiversity caused by human action in a certain area are offset by enhancing biodiversity in another area.
+Through ecological offsetting, adverse impacts on biodiversity caused by human action in a certain area are offset by enhancing biodiversity in another area.

-Ecological compensation is a last resort means to be used when the harm cannot be prevented or mitigated.
+Ecological offsetting is a last resort means to be used when the harm cannot be prevented or mitigated.
 This means that it can only be used in cases where there is no other potential solution.
-Ecological compensation contributes to the achievement of the target to halt biodiversity loss by 2030.
+Ecological offsetting contributes to the achievement of the target to halt biodiversity loss by 2030.

-Voluntary ecological compensation in the Nature Conservation Act
+Voluntary ecological offsetting according to the Nature Conservation Act

-Detailed provisions on the voluntary ecological compensation procedure and offset criteria are laid down in the Nature Conservation Act.
+Detailed provisions on the voluntary ecological offsetting procedure and offset criteria are laid down in the Nature Conservation Act.

 Further provisions on voluntary ecological compensation are laid down in the Decree of the Ministry of the Environment that entered into force on 15 September 2023.
 They concern the measurement of deterioration and additionality, the measurement unit and calculation of the current value, and geographical boundaries and flexibilities related to offsetting.